jiang-yuan/Learning-routing-DRO/README.md

 ## Incorporate with deep model

-User are free to integerated with routing deep models like AM and POMO with our framework, then run the corresponding experiments.
+Users are free to integerated with routing deep models like AM and POMO with our framework, then run the corresponding experiments.

 ### Run
 ```